ZubeidHendricks/bruno-ai/README.md

 - Database queries use indexing for efficiency
 - Large files are processed in chunks
 - Background job processing for heavy computations
+- API responses are optimized for minimal payload size

 ## 🧪 Testing